UltramaticOrange/xkcd_news/README.md

   This is a static value that will always remain unchanged.
 It identifies the start of the XPath configuration block and will serve to separate it from other configuration items in future versions of xkcd_news.

 #### `stripHTML:`
   This will either be `true` or `false` depending on if the RSS feed has undesired HTML content in the main body (description/summary) text.
 Generally it's a good idea to simply set this to `true`.
-However, some RSS feeds, such as Google News, add links to recommeded stories.
+However, some RSS feeds, such as Google News, add links to recommended stories.
 Stripping HTML in those cases can make the summary text confusing to read.
 A future version of xkcd_news will have an additional option to fine-tune what content should be stripped from the feed.

 #### `item:`
   This is a fully specified XPath to news items (headlines/articles) in the feed.
 Generally, this will never need to be changed.
 The exception might be for Atom feeds wich use a slightly different specification that is similar to RSS.